Body found in home one year after man was believed to have died: police

 The caller was located and identified as the son of the deceased man.

-East Have police said the incident remains under investigation with possible charges pending.
+East Haven police said the incident remains under investigation with possible charges pending.

 No additional information has been released at this time.